Try Semrush

 Why It Works

-Your guide gives someone everything they need to know about a topic… in one place.
+Your guide gives your reader everything they need to know about a topic… in one place.

 Once they find your guide, they have everything they need to know.